Revitalising Kampot: AZ Group to Invest Up to US$10m in International Tourist Port

-AZ Builder, a subsidiary of the prominent Cambodian AZ GROUP, is set to invest between US$ 5 million and US$ 10 million in the rehabilitation of the Kampot International Tourist Port, a project that has faced delays since its inception in 2022.
+AZ Builder, a subsidiary of the prominent Cambodian AZ Group, is set to invest between US$5 million and US$10 million in the rehabilitation of the Kampot International Tourist Port, a project that has faced delays since its inception in 2022.
 This strategic investment aims to rejuvenate the port, enhancing its accessibility for ships by deepening the waterway.
-The Ministry of Public Works and Transport (MPWT) announced plans to finalize an agreement with AZ Builder for this significant undertaking, as reported by Apsara TV on 6 May 2024.
+The Ministry of Public Works and Transport (MPWT) announced plans to finalise an agreement with AZ Builder for this significant undertaking, as reported by Apsara TV on 6 May 2024.

 He stated, “The Royal Government will smoothly select a port operator to enter into a public-private partnership (PPP) agreement, requiring the port operator to perform certain obligations, such as digging, pumping and restoring waterways.”